prashanthvarma/graphiant-sdk-go/docs/V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummary.md

 HasLastUpgradeTs returns a boolean if a field has been set.

-### GetReadyForActivationVersion

-`func (o *V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummary) GetReadyForActivationVersion() V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummaryLastRunningVersion`

-GetReadyForActivationVersion returns the ReadyForActivationVersion field if non-nil, zero value otherwise.

-### GetReadyForActivationVersionOk

-`func (o *V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummary) GetReadyForActivationVersionOk() (*V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummaryLastRunningVersion, bool)`

-GetReadyForActivationVersionOk returns a tuple with the ReadyForActivationVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetReadyForActivationVersion

-`func (o *V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummary) SetReadyForActivationVersion(v V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummaryLastRunningVersion)`

-SetReadyForActivationVersion sets ReadyForActivationVersion field to given value.

-### HasReadyForActivationVersion

-`func (o *V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummary) HasReadyForActivationVersion() bool`

-HasReadyForActivationVersion returns a boolean if a field has been set.

 ### GetRunningVersion

-`func (o *V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummary) GetRunningVersion() V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummaryLastRunningVersion`
+`func (o *V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummary) GetRunningVersion() V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummaryRunningVersion`

 GetRunningVersion returns the RunningVersion field if non-nil, zero value otherwise.

 ### GetRunningVersionOk

-`func (o *V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummary) GetRunningVersionOk() (*V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummaryLastRunningVersion, bool)`
+`func (o *V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummary) GetRunningVersionOk() (*V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummaryRunningVersion, bool)`

 GetRunningVersionOk returns a tuple with the RunningVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetRunningVersion

-`func (o *V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummary) SetRunningVersion(v V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummaryLastRunningVersion)`
+`func (o *V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummary) SetRunningVersion(v V1EdgesHardwareAssignedGet200ResponseEdgesSummaryInnerUpgradeSummaryRunningVersion)`

 SetRunningVersion sets RunningVersion field to given value.